-We plan to launch the application process during Q3 2018, and to begin the first cohort during Q4, with the second cohort beginning in Q1 2019.
+We plan to launch the application process in 2020, and to begin the first cohort during the spring, with the second cohort beginning in the 2020 summer.
 The alumni of the first cohort will be involved in the application, selection, and mentoring processes for the next cohort, adding to our organizational strength with each passing quarter.

 Our immediate ask is for partners who will sponsor a developer for the first cohort.
 Estimated cost of living is $4,000 per month, which is $12,000 per developer for one three month cohort.
 We have space for six of these, and the first sponsors will earn a permanent place in our foundation’s history.